mflynn840/PunchLite/README.md

     -handle drawing and switching between UI screens -Configured to listen on port 5173

 Roles (each level has all of the privledges of the previous plus the additional):
     -Employees (punch in, punch out)
     -Managers (set employees wages, approve employee punches) -Admin (assign managers to employees, set managers wages)

+Synthetic demo data populating script:
+    -./PunchLite-backend/src.main.java/michael/PunchLiteDemo/config/GenerateDummyDb.java
+    -Create 2 managers (manager0 and manager1)
+    -Create 20 employees (with names employee1...employee20) where half are managed by each manager -Each worker gets 10 time entries (reasonably randomly generated, picked within the last 2 weeks) -half of the time entires need to be approved still